 We are so excited to announce we have chosen the exterior paint color for our new house.
 This was such a huge decision for us, as many others have been as well.
 I mean let’s face it, building a house is full of decisions.
 If it wasn’t for Henry narrowing down things for me and all of our wonderful followers, I would be in major trouble.
 Decisions are just plain difficult for me!

 So, drum roll, please…we chose to go with Sherwin Williams White Duck!
-Not only did this paint color win amongst our audience, we loved it from day one.
+Not only did this paint color win amongst our audience, but we also loved it from day one.
 Of course, we wanted to be 100 percent sure so we went through a process to get here.

 Narrowing Down to Three Choices